 1978-89: Geologist for 5 major mining companies working on mineral exploration projects during 6 field seasons in Ontario, British Columbia, and Yukon.

-Nancy graduated from SUNY - Cortland with a BSE in Physical Education in 1974.
-She taught school for many years in Hannibal, New York.
+She graduated from SUNY - Cortland with a BSE in Physical Education in 1974 and taught school for many years in Hannibal, New York.